studiosnack/stain/readme.md

 - build the webserver `yarn build:watch`
 - run the webserver `find dist | entr -r node dist/server.js`

+in macos, i find that heif support is really weird to get working correctly, i sometimes have a build that works and sometimes i don't, i'm not patient enough to debug it.

 ## running

 the way i run this, inadvisedly, is to have a copy of this repo on a vps. i pull latest from github, i build it using yarn build:prod and then i run it via systemd.